mautic/developer-documentation-new/docs/rest_api/webhooks.rst

      - Human-readable label for the trigger
    * - ``description``
      - string
-     - Description of when this trigger fires
+     - Description of when the trigger fires